DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA for Cone Constrained DC Optimization

-Note that this condition is satisfied iff there exists $v \in \partial h_0(x_*)$ such that $x_*$ is a globally optimal solution of convex problem \eqref{prob:AuxiliaryConvexProb} (cf. Theorem~\ref{thrm:OptCond} and Corollary~\ref{crlr:Criticality}).
-Hence, in particular, if a point $x_n$ on Step~3 of Algorithm~\ref{alg:CCP} is not critical for the problem $(\mathcal{P})$, then $x_n$ is \textit{not} a solution of the corresponding convex subproblem.
-In other words, if Algorithm~\ref{alg:CCP} terminates on step $n \in \mathbb{N}$, then $x_n$ is a critical point for the problem $(\mathcal{P})$.
+Note that this condition is satisfied if and only if \textit{there exists} $v \in \partial h_0(x_*)$ such that $x_*$ is a globally optimal solution of convex problem \eqref{prob:AuxiliaryConvexProb} (see Theorem~\ref{thrm:OptCond}).
+Hence, in particular, if a point $x_n$ on Step~2 of Algorithmic Pattern~\ref{alg:CCP} is not critical for the problem $(\mathcal{P})$, then $x_n$ is \textit{not} an optimal solution of the corresponding convex subproblem.
+In other words, if Algorithmic Pattern~\ref{alg:CCP} terminates on iteration $n \in \mathbb{N}$, then $x_n$ is a critical point for the problem $(\mathcal{P})$.

 The proof of the following theorem was largely inspired by the convergence analysis of an algorithmic pattern for inequality constrained DC optimization problems from \cite[Section~3.1]{AckooijDeOliveira2019}.
-However, let us note that we prove the global convergence of Algorithm~\ref{alg:CCP} to a critical point under assumptions that are different from the ones used in \cite{AckooijDeOliveira2019}.
+However, let us note that we prove the global convergence of Algorithmic Pattern~\ref{alg:CCP} to a critical point under assumptions that are different from the ones used in \cite{AckooijDeOliveira2019}.

-\begin{theorem} Let the function $f_0$ be bounded below on the feasible region of the problem $(\mathcal{P})$, $G$ be continuous on $A$, $H$ be continuously Fr\'{e}chet differentiable on $A$, and a sequence $\{ x_n \}$ be generated by Algorithm~\ref{alg:CCP}.
-Then the following statements hold true: \begin{enumerate} \item{the feasible region $\Omega(x_n)$ of the convex subproblem on Step~3 of the algorithm is nonempty for all $n \in \mathbb{N} \cup \{ 0 \}$, and the sequence $\{ x_n \}$ is feasible for the problem $(\mathcal{P})$; }
+\begin{theorem} Let the function $f_0$ be bounded below on the feasible region of the problem $(\mathcal{P})$, and $\{ x_n \}$ be the sequence generated by Algorithmic Pattern~\ref{alg:CCP}.
+Then the following statements hold true: \begin{enumerate} \item{the feasible region $\Omega(x_n)$ of the convex subproblem on Step~2 of the algorithic pattern is nonempty for all $n \in \mathbb{N}$, and the sequence $\{ x_n \}$ is feasible for the problem $(\mathcal{P})$; }